rui314/lld/COFF/README.md

 * InputFile

   InputFile is a superclass for file readers.
-We have a different subclasses for each input file type, such as regular object file, archive file, etc. They are responsible for creating and owning SymbolBodies and Chunks.
+We have a different subclass for each input file type, such as regular object file, archive file, etc. They are responsible for creating and owning SymbolBodies and Chunks.